 NOT anymore.
 The tables have completely turned.
 It’s all we can do to keep V up to 6PM and then BL and I hit the deck like the two exhausted newbie parents that we are.
 I barely crawl up the stairs at 8PM to get ready for bed and am asleep by 9 at the latest.
 If dinner isn’t at least prepped in some capacity, it’s a good bet that we are eating cereal or a fried egg sandwich again.
 (See also: I will take all of your tips for getting our babe to not wake up multiple times during the night.
 Are we insane for thinking about hiring a sleep consultant?)

 Of course, some nights we have more energy but this is the reality for at least a few of our weeknights.
-Therefore, I’ve really started to get into meal prepping.
+Therefore, I’ve really started to get into vegan meal prepping.
 Where as before I didn’t see the need, it’s become our saving grace for continuing to eat healthy and not grabbing take-out again.
-As an added bonus, meal prepping has also helped us save money on our grocery bills by only buying foods that we actually plan on eating.
-It also eliminates the extra stress of trying to figure out what’s for lunch/dinner and spending less time in the kitchen overall, which was my initial goal to start with.
+As an added bonus, vegan meal pr has also helped us save money on our grocery bills by only buying foods that we actually plan on eating.
+It also eliminates the extra stress of trying to figure out what’s for lunch/dinner and spending less time in the kitchen overall, which was my initial goal to start with.ep

 What I Meal Prep Every Week

-Every weekend, I set aside some time to get meal prepping done for the week ahead.
+Every weekend, I set aside some time to get the vegan meal prep done for the week ahead.
 This usually happens on Sunday evening, but I’ve also been known to get up earlier that day and knock it out if we’ve got a busy day ahead.
 Sometimes I’ll even use a few hours on Monday morning to finish up.
 Remember, the goal is to spend less time in the kitchen, so put away as many distractions as possible and use your time efficiently.
 For me this means that BL handles Vander so I can be speedy.

 This list changes week to week, but the concepts don’t.